SimulationEverywhere/cadmium_v2/README.md

 Object-Oriented implementation of a PDEVS simulator for C++ 17.
 Cadmium 2 is a header-only library for implementing and simulating PDEVS, classic Cell-DEVS, and asymmetric Cell-DEVS models using an object-oriented programming paradigm.

+NOTE: We are still working on this new version of Cadmium.
+We will shortly release a first official version with better documentation and more features.

 ## Requirements
 Before using Cadmium, make sure that your computer has the following dependencies intalled:
 - A C++ 17-compliant compiler (e.g., `g++` or `gcc`)